 UBC offers non-conventional ways to advance your sustainability learning while gaining academic credit.
 Browse the list below to explore these alternative credit options, such as courses which integrate experiential education at the UBC Farm and opportunities for students to develop their own sustainability-oriented course.

-UBC SEEDS (Social Ecological Economic Development Studies) is Western Canada’s first academic operational program that combines the energy and enthusiasm of students, the intellectual capacity of faculty, and the commitment and expertise of staff to integrate sustainability on campus.
+UBC SEEDS Sustainability Program is Western Canada’s first academic operational program that combines the energy and enthusiasm of students, the intellectual capacity of faculty, and the commitment and expertise of staff to integrate sustainability on campus.
 Using the campus as a living lab, the SEEDS program brings undergraduate and graduate students, faculty and staff together to work collaboratively on applied, accredited research projects that address real-life campus sustainability issues.

 The UBC Farm is an accessible and diverse field site for sustainability studies at the broad intersection of land, food, and community.
 UBC Farm summer internships offer a unique opportunity for students to gain hands-on experience at the UBC Farm while getting course credit.
 These internships are 4 months long, part-time, for-credit placements designed to engage students on a deeper level with their local food system while providing them with real-world work experience.